 We also make a provision for uncertain income tax positions in accordance with the Income Taxes Codification topic.
 These provisions require that a tax position taken in a tax return be recognized in the financial statements when it is more likely than not (i.e., a likelihood of more than fifty percent) that the position would be sustained upon examination by tax authorities.
 A recognized tax position is then measured at the largest amount of benefit that is greater than fifty percent likely of being realized upon settlement.
-The topic also requires that changes in judgment that result in subsequent recognition, derecognized as a discrete item in the interim period in which the change occurs.
+The topic also requires that changes in judgment that result in subsequent recognition, derecognition, or change in a measurement date of a tax position taken in a prior annual period (including any related interest and penalties) be recognized as a discrete item in the interim period in which the change occurs.